hvbr1s/solana_tutorials/DEPLOY_NO_ANCHOR.md

 ## Testing in Near-Live Conditions

-After deploying your programs and generating the IDL, you can test them in near-live conditions using a TypeScript test suite like [BankRun](https://www.youtube.com/watch?v=2DVudyfP5bQ)
+After deploying your programs and generating the IDL and `.so` files, you can test them in near-live conditions using a TypeScript test suite like [BankRun](https://www.youtube.com/watch?v=2DVudyfP5bQ)

 ## Deployed programs ID on devnet: